Purpose statement

 Conditions for tuition reimbursement

-• 100% for job related courses
+• 100% for job-related courses

-• 50% for corporate related courses
+• 50% for corporate-related courses

-6. Non eligible expenses include:
+6. Non-eligible expenses include:

-• Travel to and from and parking at the institution
+• Travel to and from the institution

 • Meal expenses